 Wusthof Hollow Edge Brisket Slicer

-The Wusthof Hollow Edge Brisket Slicer is a monster of a brisket slicing knife made of laser cut German steel with a Rockwell Hardness of 56.
+The Wusthof Hollow Edge Brisket Slicer is a monster of a slicer made of laser cut German steel with a Rockwell Hardness of 56.
 This knife is very highly recommended within Internet groups and forums for anyone requiring a knife of this size.
 Think about where you plan to store this one!
 Made in Germany.

 Glestain Meat Slicer